gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 * DEV-813: Certified AMI are not deployed on Hong Kong and Bahrain
 * DEV-814: Hong Kong and Bahrain are missing from AWS regions list
 * DEV-825: Modals lose state on props change
-* DEV-827: Can't abort run while waiting for HTTP (deployed state)
+* DEV-827: Can't stop run while waiting for HTTP (deployed state)
 * DEV-832: In Export, different runs summaries share the same data
 * DEV-833: Missing documentation that we support cloning a git tag
 * DEV-834: Don't let save an Uploaded private key with selecting a file to upload